gentooproject/windows-tor-ssh/README.md

         III.
 Open The Foxy Proxy extension (included in the compressed file) in the TOR Browser and install it, else download the extension file by yourself.
         IV: Toggle extensions.foxyproxy.socks_remote_dns to true
         IV.
 Enable Foxy Proxy and save your SSH Socks proxy as Socks 5
+4. Use the start.bat file included here: This file uncompress the Tor Browser in your Desktop, and then it launches the Tor Browser, finally a Shell Windows is opened in order to start the SSH connection.
+Please input your SSH passwords there.